technique

 What to check

-Check that the cast-on edge is not twisted and that the first round marker is placed before continuing.
+Check that the cast-on edge is not twisted, the first-round marker is placed, and the stitch count is correct.